Last updated

 Corporate Lawyer

 What the job is like: Corporate lawyers guide companies through mergers, acquisitions, securities compliance and other complex transactions.
 They draft and review contracts, negotiate deals and advise executives on legal strategy.
+Many specialize in areas like tax, intellectual property or labour law.

 Pharmacist